Isaac D'Israeli: Life and career

 He penned a handful of English adaptations of traditional tales from the Middle East, wrote a few historical biographies, and published a number of poems.
 His most popular work was a collection of essays entitled Curiosities of Literature.
 The work contained myriad anecdotes about historical persons and events, unusual books, and the habits of book-collectors.
 The work was very popular and sold widely in the 19th century, reaching its eleventh edition (the last to be revised by the author) in 1839.
 It was still in print when the Encyclopædia Britannica entry was written in 1911.
 His book The Life and Reign of Charles I (1828) resulted in his being awarded the degree of D.C.L. from the University of Oxford.

+D’Israeli also published Calamities of Authors (1812) within his Miscellanies.

 In 1841, he became blind and, though he underwent an operation, his sight was not restored.
 He continued writing with his daughter as his amanuensis.
 In this way he produced Amenities of Literature (1841) and completed the revision of his work on Charles I. He died of influenza at age 81, at his home, Bradenham House, in Buckinghamshire, less than a year after the death of his wife in the spring of 1847.

 D'Israeli's daughter-in-law, the wife of his eldest son, Benjamin, erected a monument to him in June 1862 following his death.
 It stands on a hill near Hughenden Manor, the Disraelis' country house in Buckinghamshire.